 Create Your Own Activity

-There is no cost to attend most events listed on our calendar if you let us know you are interested.
 Careers Beyond Academia has a budget for participant-initiated activities and encourages creative approaches that might combine your current research with a desired career experience.
 We encourage innovative, collaborative projects that are outside the box intending to broaden opportunities for participants as well as the Cornell Ph.D. and postdoctoral community at large.
 On occasion, we also offer to reimburse travel to non-Cornell associated events.
-We also hope to augment and facilitate participants’ work by making opportunities available that were not otherwise accessible.
+There is little to no cost to attend most activities listed on our events calendar and opportunities listings if you let us know you are interested.
+We hope to augment and facilitate participants’ work by making additional opportunities available that were not otherwise accessible.

 Submissions for funding are considered on a rolling basis.
 Please contact us at email@example.com to have a conversation before submitting an application.
 We will work with you to hone the request and ensure it is in alignment with our mission.
 We might also be able to help direct you to other sources of support.

 Tips to Request Funding Support